jordipons/sklearn-audio-transfer-learning/README.md

 `sklearn_audioset.py` is the main python file.
 Note that on its top-20 lines you can configure it.
 First, set the data folder.
 In my case: `DATA_FOLDER = '/home/jordipons/transfer-learning-tutorial/data/'`.

 You can also set some other parameters.
 For example, you can select which sklearn classifier to employ.
 Sklearn has tones of possibilities!
 You can easily set your favourite sklearn classifier in `define_classification_model()`.
-To start, let's select 'linearSVM'.
+To start, let's select `linearSVM`.
 We set it as follows: `LinearSVC(C=1)`.

 #### Run your classifier
 Open the `sklearn-audio-transfer-learning/src/` directory in a terminal and run `python sklearn_audioset.py`.
 Approximated run time in your laptop: 15 min.